moanimorais/multi-date-webinar-pipeline/README.md

 Automated end-to-end registration and delivery system for multi-date webinar events.
 Built for [Live Life With Zest](https://www.livelifewithzest.com), a health coaching brand based in New York.

+The pipeline was deployed across three separate webinar series — Menopause, Burnout, and Weight Loss — each running the same architecture independently.

 ---

 ## Overview